TypeStrong/atom-typescript/docs/faq.md

 ## Which version of TypeScript does atom-typescript use?
 It uses [ntypescript](https://github.com/TypeStrong/ntypescript) which is just a build of Microsoft/Master.
 This means it's the latest and greatest of the TypeScript goodness.
 There is a possibility that in the future it will move to TypeScript nightlies which is something that the TypeScript team is planning.

-## So can I specify which version of TypeScript I'd like to use in atom-typescript?
+## Can I use a custom TypeScript compiler?
+If it conforms the latest TypeScript services API then yes!
+Just set the path to `typescriptServices.js` in the package options.

-No - sorry about that.
-But what about the [version](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md#version) in `tsconfig.json`?
-Well that's strictly an aide-mémoire - it's to remind you which version of the TypeScript this project is intended to work with.
-Remember that TypeScript is intentionally backwards compatible (since it hit 1.0).
-So anything written against the latest and greatest TypeScript version should work just fine against an older version.
+However, please note that the [version](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md#version) in `tsconfig.json` does not indicate the compiler atom is using.
+That's strictly an aide-mémoire - it's to remind you which version of the TypeScript this project is intended to work with.

 ## I prefer single (or double) quotes
 You can set that in the package settings https://atom.io/docs/latest/using-atom-atom-packages#package-settings

 ## Atom Typescript is complaining about not finding files or other weird errors
 You probably deleted them or added them or moved them around.
 We don't watch the file system as it is memory intensive and unreliable across operating systems.
 You can ask atom-typescript to do a rescan of your file system using the `sync` command (https://github.com/TypeStrong/atom-typescript#sync)

-## Can I use a custom TypeScript compiler
-If it conforms the latest TypeScript services API then yes!
-Just set the path to `typescriptServices.js` in the package options.

 ## Failed to Update
 This can happen particularly on windows as it is not possible to delete a file if it is executing.
 Close all atom instances and run the following commands: